-Looking for Light on Your Wedding Day by Louisville Wedding Photographer Brandi Potter
+Looking for Light on Your Wedding Day by Los Angeles Wedding Photographer Brandi Potter

 Planning a wedding is tough.
 It’s beyond tough.
 The last thing that you’re probably thinking about is light and how it can affect your photos.
 I know it’s a lot to keep in mind, but if you’re at all concerned with how your photos are going to turn out bear with me.
 For me, every part of a wedding day is centered around light.
 It can make or break a scene, and I always want it to be a make situation.